Timothy Woods

 How much cooking area you require largely depends on what you plan to cook and for how many people.

-For example, if you're cooking for a large family or plan to do a lot of bbq parties, you’re going to need a large cooking surface.
+For example, if you're cooking for a large family or plan to do a lot of BBQ parties, you will need a large cooking surface.
 If you only plan to grill occasionally and a few pieces of meat at a time, you’ll be fine with a smaller cooking area.

-Traeger pellet grills use a handy numbering system which makes it easy for you to know the size of the cooking area.
+Traeger pellet grills use a handy numbering system, making it easy for you to know the size of the cooking area.

 The size of the grill is always next to the name.
 For example, the Timberline grills 1300 has 1300 square inches of grilling space, and the Pro 780 has 780 square inches.